Declutter Your Home Before the Holidays:

 - This is optional but take before and after pictures of the spaces you clear.
 I wish I would’ve done this because it would’ve helped with motivation.

-I started in my kitchen.
+My first task in trying to declutter my home was to start in my kitchen.
 I’m in my kitchen the most and truly love kitchen gadgets (I got that from my mama!).
 My older sister and her husband have almost nothing on their kitchen counters and after visiting them this summer, I envied it.
 I had almost no space at all on my counters and last Christmas it made my life into what I would think Hell might be.
-Okay, so that’s an exaggeration but it ended with voices a-shoutin‘ and tears a-rollin‘…not a pretty sight during the holidays!
+Okay, so that’s an exaggeration but it ended with voices a-shoutin’ and tears a-rollin’…not a pretty sight during the holidays!
 It wasn’t my proudest moment in life.
-So this holiday season, I decided I wanted all the counter space I could get!
+So this holiday season, I decided I wanted all the counter space I could get.
+I wanted to declutter my home and I needed to start with this kitchen!

 - Remove the items from your counter that you don’t use often.
 For me, this was my big food saver machine and multiple fruit baskets that rarely had fruit in them.
 For now, just set those items aside on your kitchen table and we’ll come back to them.